erroronline1/caro/readme.md

 As required with ISO 14971 you can describe characteristics for medical devices and applicable risks.
 Since the DGIHV fortunately decided defining characteristics and risks on a group of medical devices (e.g. prostheses and orthoses in general) as reasonable, all evaluations are based and grouped by a process.
 Furthermore you are supposed to track a cause and effect, recognize a probability and damage, describe measures, reevaluate probability and damage, do a risk-benefit assessment and define remaining measures.
 The form displays a message whether the risk (before and after measure) passes the acceptance level threshold as defined within [config.ini](#runtime-variables).
 The threshold is the product of probability times damage according to their position within the language files lists for risk.probabilities and risk.damages.
 This method is the most practical way of an algorithmic processing and highlighting of acceptance levels.
 To proof your regulatory compliance you can link any of your documents containing measures as defined.

 Entries are persistent and can be exported if desired through the [evaluation and summary-module](#regulatory-evaluations-and-summaries).
 Available entries store and display the user name and date of the last edit.

+Beside manually edits, updates are possible through the [maintenance](#maintenance)-module as well.
+For this purpose CSV-files are processed because I presume no one is able to convice the DGIHV to consider proper machine data formats.
+This way the circulating Excel-files are convertable with less effort.
+The structure must adhere to the template files though, risks relations, propability- and damage-estimates must be set within the [language files](#customisation).

+For risks with the same cause, effect, measure and remaining measures risk relations, probabilities and damages will be updated, otherwise a new entry will be stored.
+This way accidental misjudgements can be corrected.

 ![risk screenshot](http://toh.erroronline.one/caro/risks%20en.png)